Teachers vote for another three days of strikes

 The results of the NEU ballot on Monday found 98% of members were in favour of turning the deal down.

-The Association of School and College leaders also overwhelmingly rejected the pay offer on this basis.
+The Association of School and College leaders also overwhelmingly rejected the pay offer.

-Geoff Barton, its general secretary, said the offer left head teachers with the "prospect of not being able to afford to pay it to their staff without having to make cuts elsewhere".
+Both unions argue it was not fully funded, which could mean schools having to make cuts elsewhere.

+The government said it believed schools could afford to fund most of the 4.3% pay rise through money already promised in the Autumn Budget, but that it would have provided some additional money to fund the remainder of it, and to fund the £1,000 one-off payment.

-Luke Sibieta, from the Institute for Fiscal Studies, said schools budgets could only absorb "a small amount" of the pay offer.
+However, Luke Sibieta, from the Institute for Fiscal Studies, said the average school could fund a "small amount of the higher pay offer" from its budget - but the picture varied from school to school.

-Ms Keegan said pay would now be decided by the independent pay review body, which would recommend pay rises for next year.
+Education Secretary Gillian Keegan said pay would now be decided by the independent pay review body, which would recommend pay rises for next year.
 This means the £1,000 payment for this year will not happen.

 Teacher salaries fell by an average of 11% between 2010 and 2022, after taking inflation into account, according to the Institute for Fiscal Studies.
 Most state school teachers in England had a 5% rise in 2022.